25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/IIS.md

 Internet Information Services (IIS)

-- IIS is a windows component that works as a web-server.
+- IIS is a windows component that works as a web-server

-- It hosts both HTTP and FTP on the server.
+- It hosts both HTTP and FTP on the server

-- IIS Express is light weight and is used for local development.
+- IIS Express is light weight and is used for local development

 - `w3wp.exe` worker process